-Binding between tungsten and carbon forms an extremely dense crystal structure called hexagonal crystal, whose Young’s modulus is approximately 550 GPa, which is a rigidity nearly two times that of steel.
+Binding tungsten and carbon, it forms an extremely dense crystal structure called hexagonal crystal, whose Young’s modulus is approximately 550 GPa, which is nearly two times that of steel.

 The Mohs’ hardness of tungsten carbide is “9.”
 It boasts a level of hardness second to diamond.

-It is an optimal raw material for cutting tools to be used in a high-temperature and high-speed environment, thanks to the high strength at high temperatures and low thermal expansion coefficient.
+Since it has high strength at high temperature and low thermal expansion coefficient, it is an optimal raw material for cutting tools to be used in a high-temperature and high-speed environment.

-Tungsten carbide is an extremely stable substance, and it does not oxidize at normal temperatures or in air.
-In addition, it has a low tendency to form a solid solution with various elements, and delivers stable characteristics even in severe environments.
+Tungsten carbide is an extremely stable substance, and it does not oxidize at normal temperatures in air.
+In addition, it is not likely to form a solid solution with various elements, and keeps stable characteristics even in severe environments.